simonhamp/laravel-nova-csv-import/README.md

 ```

 ## Importer Class
-The package use https://github.com/Maatwebsite/Laravel-Nova-Excel class behind the science.
-All the attributes and data are passed to the `importer` class which implements many of class provided by the Laravel-Nova-Excel.
-You can find more information here: https://docs.laravel-excel.com/3.1/imports/basics.html#importing-basics
+This package uses [maatwebsite/excel](https://github.com/Maatwebsite/Laravel-Excel) behind the scenes to handle the actual import.
+You can find more information about how importing [works here](https://docs.laravel-excel.com/3.1/imports/basics.html#importing-basics)

-You can define your own importer class to customize to your needs by providing class name in config file.
+You can define your own importer class by providing the relevant class name in your published copy of this package's config file.

   Export config file
   ```